canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

    -  Ensure that the MAAS server has two network interfaces.
-      Ethernet works best for both connections, but a WiFi link for the external link can work in a pinch.
+      Ethernet works best for both connections, but a WiFi link for the external connection can work in a pinch.

-   -  You can install on a virtual machine in a more general-purpose computer, but you'll have to pay careful attention to the network and disk settings.
+   -  You can install on a virtual machine or container  in a more general-purpose computer, but you'll have to pay careful attention to the network and disk settings. `Appendix D: Installing MAAS in a LXD Container`_ describes how to set up MAAS in a LXD container.

 *  System Under Test (SUT) that provides one of the power control types MAAS supports: